unibonn/puppet-cobald/README.md

 ##### `gsi_daemon_dns` [`Array[String]`]
 Array of distringuished names (DNs) to be added to HTCondor variable `GSI_DAEMON_NAME`.

+### COBalD instance parameters

+##### `additional_pilot_attributes` [`Hash[String,String]`]
+Hash of additional ClassAd attributes to add to the pilot JDL.
+Only useful for the HTCondor LBS.
+Note that the value of the has is passed as-is, i.e. for string values, they need to be enquoted.
+This allows to also pass ClassAd expressions if wanted.

 ## Usage

 Here is an example how to use this module: